dimforge/ncollide/book/README.md

 # ncollide
 **ncollide** is a 2-dimensional and 3-dimensional collision detection library.
-It is 100% written using Mozilla's [rust](http://rust-lang.org) programming language.
+It is 100% written using Mozilla [Rust](http://rust-lang.org) programming language.
 Collision detection and computational geometry in general are ubiquitous in computer physics, graphics and animation.
 The involved algorithms are usually non-trivial and require a great amount of time to get up and